Craig Latta

 EC2 cloud.
 I also developed connectivity with the outside

-world via streaming media, with in-world cameras and spatialized
+world via streaming media, with in-world cameras, spatialized audio,

 framework.